Jhanvi0221/soc-operations-threat-detection-mastery/README.md

 ## Overview

-This repository documents hands-on SOC Operations and Threat Detection activities performed using Wazuh SIEM.
+This repository documents hands-on Security Operations Center (SOC) activities performed using the Wazuh SIEM platform in a controlled laboratory environment.

-The project demonstrates endpoint monitoring, log analysis, brute force detection, malware simulation, custom rule creation, and incident investigation.
+The project demonstrates SIEM deployment, endpoint monitoring, log analysis, brute-force detection, malware detection, dashboard creation, alert investigation, and incident reporting.

 ---

 ## Disclaimer

-This project was performed inside an isolated laboratory environment for educational purposes only.
+This project was performed in an isolated laboratory environment for educational purposes only.

 No production systems or unauthorized targets were tested.